orionrobots/orionrobots.github.io/_posts/2013-12-28-single-sonar-and-servo.md

 I assembled this - and immediately went to play with the servo mechanism.

 The first trick was just to take the servo sample from the Arduino IDE examples - the sweep program - and easily saw the servo going through it's sweep happily.
 However - my first problem was noting that the head was not in the middle.

-# Servo Positioning
+## Servo Positioning

 My solution was this - set the servo position to 90 - doing this in setup, and clearing the loop.
-I can then dissassemble the pan mechanism enough to re-centre the device.
+I can then disassemble the pan mechanism enough to re-centre the device.
 This was easy work with a screwdriver.
 I am not sure you can assume the position of a servo when you receive it - so this may be the only precise way to calibrate it - i may be missing a trick here..

 I can see no markings on the servo spindle.
 Now even having attached it as close to the centre as I could - it didn't seem to be quite right - so I wrote a simple bit of code to read a number from serial, and set the servo to this as the position - finding in my case that 103 was about bang on.
 The spindle had 8 or 10 sides making it hard to get this perfect without using software adjustments to it.
 That is a 13 degree variance on this for now.

 <a href="https://gist.github.com/dannystaple/8159506">Code for the servo position from serial tool.</a>

-# Plan for sense and drive code
+## Plan for sense and drive code

 Instead of grabbing code from the web - I'll see what I cook up.
 I can then take a look at the others when I've got something working.